mozilla-services/merino-py/tests/load/README.md

 #### 3. Analyse Results

 * See [Distributed GCP Execution - Analyse Results](#3-analyse-results-1)
-* Only client-side measures, provided by Locust, are available for local execution
+* Only client-side measures, provided by Locust, are available when executing against a local instance of Merino.

 ### Clean-up Environment